-The CERT NZ Data Landscape report for Quarter Three (Q3) 2022 provides a standardised set of results, graphs and an analysis of the latest trends.
+The CERT NZ Data Landscape report for quarter four (Q4) 2022 provides a standardised set of results, graphs and an analysis of the latest trends relating to cyber security reports received by CERT NZ.
 Analytical comment is provided where meaningful or interesting trends were identified.

-The report covers quarter three (calendar year) 2022; from 1 July - 30 September 2022, and is supplemented by the:
+The report covers quarter four of 2022 (1 October - 31 December 2022), and is supplemented by the:

-• CERT NZ Cyber Security Insights - Q3 2022, providing an overview and commentary of the cyber security incidents reported during the same quarter.
+• CERT NZ Cyber Security Insights - Q4 2022, providing an overview and commentary of the cyber security incidents reported during the same quarter.